 How to Stay Calm Under Pressure with Trained Control

 The solution isn’t to pretend stress doesn’t exist.
 It’s to change your relationship with it.
-This is where we can borrow powerful and ancient wisdom from the Stoics.
+This is where we can borrow powerful ancient wisdom from the Stoics.
 They built their entire philosophy around the idea of performing under pressure.
-This is a core part of their techniques to stay positive.

 “If you are distressed by anything external, the pain is not due to the thing itself, but to your estimate of it; and this you have the power to revoke at any moment.”

 This idea is freeing.
-It means your calmness is not dependent on your situation.
-It is dependent on you.
+It means your calmness isn’t dependent on your situation.
+It’s dependent on you.
 By separating the trigger from your response, you create a space where you can choose a better action.
-It’s about training your mind before the crisis hits, which is why these relaxation techniques are so effective.
+It’s about training your mind before the crisis hits.

 You can use a simple, tactical method to build this skill.
-I call it the Center-Breath Command.
+It’s called the Center-Breath Command.
 It’s a tool to use in the exact moment pressure starts to build.

 The Center-Breath Command Drill

-This is not a complicated meditation.
-It is a rapid drill to use in real-time.
+This isn’t a complicated meditation.
+It’s a rapid drill to use in real-time.
 Practice it with small daily frustrations so it becomes second nature when you face a bigger challenge.
-This technique can stop a stress response from hijacking your brain and help you break free from old habits.
+This technique can stop a stress response from hijacking your brain.

 Center: Acknowledge the Trigger

-The first step is to simply notice what is happening inside you.
-A trigger just occurred—an email landed, a comment was made, a problem appeared.
+The first step is to simply notice what’s happening inside you.
+A trigger just occurred — an email landed, a comment was made, a problem appeared.
 Feel the physical sensation without judging it.
 Is your heart rate up?
 Are your shoulders tense?

 Name it to yourself.
-“I am feeling a surge of anger.” or “I notice anxiety rising in my chest.”
+“I’m feeling a surge of anger.” or “I notice anxiety rising in my chest.”
 This act of noticing creates a small gap between the stimulus and your default reaction.
-You are now an observer, not a victim of the emotion.
-This builds the foundation of emotional control and is a key part of how people practice mindfulness.
+You’re now an observer, not a victim of the emotion.
+This builds the foundation of emotional control.

 Breathe: Practice Deep Breathing to Activate Calm

 Now, deliberately take control of your physiology.
 The single most effective way to do this is with your breath.
-It directly signals to your nervous system that you are safe.
-Many studies, including research from the American Psychological Association, confirm that focused, controlled breathing can activate the relaxation response.
+It directly signals to your nervous system that you’re safe.
+Research from the American Psychological Association confirms that focused, controlled breathing can activate the relaxation response.

 Don’t take a big, gasping deep breath.
 Instead, focus on a slow, extended exhale.
 Try diaphragmatic breathing: breathe in gently through your nose for a count of four, feeling your belly expand.
 Then, exhale slowly through your mouth for a count of six.
 As you exhale, feel your shoulders drop and the tension release.